gameraccoon/reservoir-sampler/README.md

 There are two cases that are covered:
 1. The objects that have heavy constructors
-1. The objects that have heavy logic to prepare data to be constructed
+1. The objects that have heavy logic to even prepare the data to be constructed

 The first case is pretty simple, use `sampleElementEmplace` and provide the constructor arguments, the actual construction will take place only if the element is considered to be added.